karmicdude/neovim/README.md

 - [lualine.nvim] - A blazing fast and easy to configure Neovim statusline written in Lua
 - [nvim-surround] - Add/change/delete surrounding delimiter pairs with ease
 - [virt-column.nvim] - Display a character as the colorcolumn
-- [nvim-cmp] - A completion plugin for neovim coded in Lua
+- [nvim-cmp] - A completion plugin for Neovim coded in Lua
 - [cmp-buffer] - [nvim-cmp] source for buffer words
 - [cmp-dictionary] - A dictionary completion source for [nvim-cmp]
-- [cmp-nvim-lsp] - [nvim-cmp] source for neovim builtin LSP client
+- [cmp-nvim-lsp] - [nvim-cmp] source for Neovim builtin LSP client
 - [cmp-path] - [nvim-cmp] source for path completion
 - [cmp-rg] - `ripgrep` source for [nvim-cmp]
 - [cmp-luasnip] - [luasnip] completion source for [nvim-cmp]